 Know your limits:

 Last but not least!
 Make it your rule to know your limits.
 If it’s your first camping alone, keep your night stay limited to one day.
-If you can hike 50 miles, go for 20 miles when it comes to solo backpacking.
+If you can hike 50 miles, go for 20 miles to solo backpacking.

 Don’t try to overburden yourself or test your abilities.
-As I mentioned before, you need your first solo trip the best so that you gain confidence in traveling alone.
+As I mentioned before, you need your first solo trip the best to gain confidence in travelling alone.
 You can’t afford risks!

 Activities for camping alone as a woman:

 Solo camping for beginners can be tough, so they must need something to divert their attention.
-Being busy in different activities will not only make it a fun time but help you forget about freaking out.
+Being busy in different activities will make it a fun time and help you forget about freaking out.

 If you love to read books, take a book with you—I heard novels are the best companion, they don’t make you feel like you’re alone.

 What helped me with my solo camping is my headphones.
-With your favorite beats in your ear, you’ll not have to hear those weird owls hooting.
+With your favourite beats in your ear, you’ll not have to hear those weird owls hooting.

-So your favorite playlist will keep you busy as well as save you from making a horror scene in your mind.
+So your favourite playlist will keep you busy as well as save you from making a horror scene in your mind.